 Check for Secondary Sexual Traits

 You may notice how a spayed dog's mammary glands, nipples, and vulva are smaller compared to those of intact females.
 However, according to the ASPCA, there is no concrete evidence that grants any significance to this size difference.

 Wait for a Heat

 In some cases, you may just want to wait until your dog displays signs of a heat.
 Of course, during this time, treat her responsibly, as if she were intact.
-Dogs generally go into heat every 6 to 7 months, but there are many exceptions, depending on the breed.
+Dogs generally go into heat every six to seven months, but there are many exceptions, depending on the breed.
 For instance, if you own a female Basenji, you may be forced to wait a whole year if she recently went into heat before you got her, as these dogs tend to go into heat just once a year (generally in the fall).